felixichters/rc-bof-ctf/README.md

 # CTF Challenge: Buffer Overflow & Race Condition

 A CTF challenge combining a TOCTOU race condition and a stack buffer overflow, running in Docker.
-Created by Felix Ichters and Lukas Dzielski.

 ## Setup